 Roasted lamb legs and Chateau Dauzac 2017

 For this new pairing, we suggest putting together a more sophisticated meal.

-Chateau Dauzac is a particularly interesting wine, confectioned with a specific technic allowing the optimal extraction of the tannins and aged for 16 months in oaked barrels.
+Chateau Dauzac is an exciting wine, confectioned with a specific technic allowing the optimal extraction of the tannins and aged for 16 months in oaked barrels.

 All the attention brought by the winemaking team to its elaboration made Chateau Dauzac 2017 a tender, round, and juicy wine that underlies a distinguished fruitiness.

 We believe it will fit perfectly with flavourful meat such as lamb.